Asad-Ismail/Paper-Summaries/15-Oct-2024/README.md

          into a unified plan solution using LLMs.
 The original sequences in the memory are replaced with the newly generated one
       2. How to remove information from memory when limit is reached.
 (Memory Overflow)

-         One proposed methods is to use FIFO when memory has reached limits or let user decide which memory to remove.
+         We can use FIFO when memory has reached limits or let user decide which memory to remove.

+   3. Memory Reflection

+      This module gives the agent capability to summarize its past experiences stored in memory into broader and more abstract insights.  e.g In GITM, the actions that successfully accomplish the sub-goals are stored in a list.
+When the list contains more than five elements, the agent summarizes them into a common and abstract pattern and replaces all the elements.